arjunjanamatti/portfolio/README.md

 - 🔗 **LinkedIn:** linkedin.com/in/arjun-janamatti-b5b8789

 ## Summary
 Over 14 years of diverse experience in Data Science and Mechanical Engineering.
-Currently a Senior Data Scientist at Rockwell Automation, specializing in the CIAM domain.
+Currently a Senior Data Scientist at Rockwell Automation, specializing in the CIAM domain, with 4.5 years of experience as a Data Scientist.

 ## Technical Skills
 - 💻 **Languages:** Python, R, SQL